-A Bachelors Honours degree, 2:2 or above or equivalent in any discipline that includes an element of biology and/or relevant comprehensive professional experience.
-Required subjects: Biology, Ecology, Environmental science or Earth & Geographical Sciences
+A Bachelors Honours degree with 2:2 in a required subject Required subjects: Biology, Ecology, Environmental science or Earth & Geographical Sciences

 Months of entry